anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter06.rst

 tools must be used to automate the provisioning eliminating human error.
-For Infrastructure hardware resources, a set of recommendations is detailed in :ref:`ref_arch/openstack/chapters/chapter07:underlying resources provisioning` to automate and secure their provisioning (sec.lcm.001).
+For Infrastructure hardware resources, a set of recommendations is detailed in :ref:`ref_arch/openstack/chapters/chapter07:underlying resources provisioning` section to automate and secure their provisioning (sec.lcm.001).

 For OpenStack services and software components, deployment tools or components must be used to automate the deployment and avoid errors.
 The